Memories from Iguazú waterfalls

 Iguazú waterfalls from the Brazilian side

-It offers three separate visits: the Isla San Martin, directly under the falls, which can be reached by boat from Puerto Macuco, the Circuito Inferior that offers breathtaking views of the falls, filtered through the vapor cloud which seems to float and finally the Circuito Superior which offers an impressive view of the falls and several dining options.
+It offers three separate visits: the Isla San Martin, directly under the falls, which can be reached by boat from Puerto Macuco, the Circuito Inferior that offers breathtaking views of the falls, filtered through the vapor cloud which seems to float, and finally the Circuito Superior which offers an impressive view of the falls and several dining options.

 Argentina’s side

 * practical note: don’t forget your passport to pass from one side to the other!
-If you are American, to enter Argentina you will also need a visa.
+If you are American, to enter Argentina, you will also need a visa.

 Around Iguazú waterfalls

-Not to be missed are the Jesuit missions that dot the area surrounding the falls, in the three countries.
+Not to be missed are the Jesuit missions that dot the area surrounding the falls in the three countries.

 I also recommend a visit to the market of Ciudad del Este.
 It’s got it all and ut’s very cheap if compared to prices in Argentina.
 My leather bag (on the above photo) is still beautiful!

-In addition to the showers, the humidity and the steam all around the falls should not be underestimated!
+The humidity and the steam around the falls should not be underestimated!